orionrobots/orionrobots.github.io/_posts/2021-03-06-raspberry-pi-pico-tones-with-helena.md

 ## Making a noise maker

-Helena was finished for the day, but I have also been playing with Raspberry Pi Pico as a noise maker.
-I intend to show Helena how to take her code further, so she can make whoops, whistles, and tunes on the device.
+Mini_orionrobots was finished for the day, but I have also been playing with Raspberry Pi Pico as a noise maker.
+I intend to show Mini_orionrobots how to take her code further, so she can make whoops, whistles, and tunes on the device.
 I'll show her how to use the built in PWM for somewhat more stable control, and a button to launch the sounds.
 An idea she had was to set up a dial (a potentiometer) to change the frequency, or a set of buttons like a keyboard.

 We may even take this far further and into the realm of I2S (a sound output system).
 In principle, I could configure PIO pins to produce I2S output, I have an i2S amp and mic somewhere.
 This could give us more interesting ways to play with audio on the Raspberry Pi Pico.